RZulfikri/react-simple-store/README.md

 1. custom hooks using `useState()`.
 The limitation of this custom is that it is hard to share value/state across components.
 2. custom hooks using `useContext()`.This custom hook can solve the limitation of `useState()` However too many contexts can lead to excessive rendering.

-With React Simple Store, I aimed to create a custom hook-based state management solution that addresses these limitations, allowing for:
+With `react-simple-store`, I aimed to create a custom hook-based state management solution that addresses these limitations, allowing for:

-Seamless sharing of values across components.
+1. Seamless sharing of values across components.
-Optimized rendering to prevent unnecessary re-renders.
+2. Optimized rendering to prevent unnecessary re-renders using `selector` & `direct access`

-So in this implementation, I want to create a customHook or state management that able to do.
-1. can share value across component
-2. can optimize the rendering process.
-3. `PLUS` can be used with/without `React` using direct manipulation (direct access to store value & function).

 ## How to Install